- Annual fee

 Whether you’re trying to transfer a balance or just want a low-interest credit card for everyday use, the CIBC Select Visa may be up your alley.

 The card’s current signup offer allows new users Transfer your credit card balance.
 Get 0% interest for up to 10 months with a 1% transfer fee and a first year annual fee rebate.
+Terms and conditions apply.
 While other balance transfer cards may offer 0% interest on their promotions, it’s rare to see a window as long as 10 months - something that sets this card apart.

 Beyond the welcome offer, the CIBC Select Visa’s standard interest rate is still well below average at 13.99%.
 It’s also fixed, meaning it won’t fluctuate as a result of your credit rating or the bank’s prime lending rate.

 As with most balance transfer credit cards, the Select Visa doesn’t offer much in the way of extra perks, but it does feature $100,000 common carrier accident insurance and the opportunity to save up to 10 cents/litre at participating Pioneer, Fas Gas, Ultramar and Chevron gas stations.